DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 ## Core Components

-Multi-Cloud Orchestration mainly consists of two core components: __kairship apiserver__ and __kairship controller-manager__ .
+MultiCloud Management mainly consists of two core components: __kairship-apiserver__ and __kairship controller-manager__ .

-## Kairship Apiserver
+## Kairship-apiserver

-The __kairship apiserver__ primarily serves as the entry point for all traffic in Multi-Cloud Orchestration, including OpenAPI and GRPC.
+The __kairship-apiserver__ primarily serves as the entry point for all traffic in MultiCloud Management, including OpenAPI and GRPC.
 It acts as a unified entry point for all APIs.
 The APIs are defined using __protobuf__ , which generates corresponding frontend and backend code.
 It supports both HTTP Restful and GRPC through __grpc-gateway__ .

-During startup, it retrieves identity information of the operator from the Global Management Module for subsequent security verification during AuthZ.
+During startup, it retrieves identity information of the operator from the [Global Management Module](../../ghippo/intro/index.md) for subsequent security verification during AuthZ.

 <!-- Stateless service, specific interfaces to be supplemented (currently simple) -->

-### Kairship Controller-Manager
+### Kairship-controller-manager

-This is the controller for Multi-Cloud Orchestration, responsible for instance status synchronization, resource collection, Karmada instance registration, and global resource registration.
+This is the controller for MultiCloud Management, responsible for instance status synchronization, resource collection, Karmada instance registration, and global resource registration.

-In a multi-replica deployment, it utilizes the leader mechanism to maintain a single working pod at any given time (similar to Kubernetes' controller-manager election mechanism).
+In a multi-replica propagation, it utilizes the leader mechanism to maintain a single working pod at any given time (similar to Kubernetes' controller-manager election mechanism).

-This component handles a series of control logic for Multi-Cloud Orchestration, with each logic represented as a separate controller.
+This component handles a series of control logic for MultiCloud Management, with each logic represented as a separate controller.
 It listens for changes in specific objects through the list-watch mechanism and processes corresponding events.
 The main controllers include:

 - Virtual Cluster Sync Controller:
-    - Listens for CRUD events of Multi-Cloud Orchestration instance CRDs.
-When a Multi-Cloud Orchestration instance is created, it synchronizes the creation of corresponding virtual cluster management resources.
+    - Listens for CRUD events of MultiCloud Management instance CRDs.
+When a MultiCloud Management instance is created, it synchronizes the creation of corresponding virtual cluster management resources.
-    - Retrieval of all resources for the Multi-Cloud Orchestration instance (Multi-Cloud Workloads, PP, OP) is accomplished through the acceleration mechanism within the Container Management Module (leveraging Clusterpedia), enabling read-write separation and improved performance.
+    - Retrieval of all resources for the MultiCloud Management instance (Multi-Cloud Workloads, PP, OP) is accomplished through the acceleration mechanism within the Container Management Module (leveraging Clusterpedia), enabling read-write separation and improved performance.
-    - When an instance is deleted, it synchronously deletes the virtual cluster registered in the Container Management Module.
+    - When an instance is deleted, the virtual cluster registered in the Container Management Module is synchronously deleted.

 - Resource Statistics Controller:
-    - Collects statistical information for all clusters joined by Multi-Cloud Orchestration instances and writes it back to the Multi-Cloud Orchestration instance CRD (e.g., total CPU, memory, and node count in the clusters managed by the instance).
+    - Collects statistical information for all clusters joined by MultiCloud Management instances and writes it back to the MultiCloud Management instance CRD (e.g., total CPU, memory, and node count in the clusters managed by the instance).

 - Status Sync Controller:
-    - Handles status synchronization and statistics for Multi-Cloud Orchestration instances.
+    - Handles status synchronization and statistics for MultiCloud Management instances.

 - Instance Registry Controller:
-    - Multi-Cloud Orchestration registers all __Karmada__ instances in the platform to the Global Management Module using custom resources.
+    - MultiCloud Management registers all __Karmada__ instances in the platform to the Global Management Module using custom resources.
 This allows for the binding of roles and Karmada instances in global management.
-Ultimately, these bindings are synchronized to the Multi-Cloud Orchestration module.
+Ultimately, these bindings are synchronized to the MultiCloud Management module.

 - Ghippo Webhook Controller:
-    - After the binding of roles and Karmada instances is completed in the Global Management Module, the Multi-Cloud Orchestration module is informed via SDK to perform authorization actions.
+    - After the binding of roles and Karmada instances is completed in the Global Management Module, the MultiCloud Management module is informed via SDK to perform authorization actions.

 ## Data Flow Diagram